SAP-samples/fiori-elements-opensap/week2/unit1.md

     Click **Save** and **Activate**.

 2. Refresh the browser window.
 You will see an object page containing a title and a subtitle in the header and an empty content section.

-   >Note: Due to a temporary issue in the preview version which is currently active in Eclipse, Description and Travel are falsely shown in content area.
-This will disappear as soon as we start adding content to the header (next step).

    ![App object page title](images/unit1/t3-app-object-page-title.png)